 The Ultimate Guide to PCP Car Finance

-The majority of new (and nearly new) cars sold each year in the UK are being bought using financing options, with PCP car finance being by far the most popular option in 2019.
+The majority of new (and nearly new) cars sold each year in the UK are being bought using financing options, with PCP car finance being by far the most popular option over the last few years.
 But how does PCP work?
 We’ll cover off the most common questions in this ultimate guide.

 Around 80% of new cars you see on the road every day have been bought via a PCP deal, along with a growing amount of used vehicles too.
 PCP’s popularity has exploded in recent years.

 PCP can be tricky to understand, so our ultimate guide to PCP car finance is here to cut through the jargon and can help you find your best option when buying a car.